apertus-open-source-cinema/alpha-hardware/SFE-PCB/Readme.txt

 -) power supply stuff and the power plane splits.
 -) double check the footprints (FMC connector seems correct, but the sensor socket should be checked) -) turn off "snap to grid" feature and manually adjust the spacing on the LVDS pairs as per the schematic note.
 I usually do this by placing a silkscreen trace of the correct width and aligning the traces at the edge of the silkscreen.
--) Account for holes to mount PCB to lens mount (specs will follow soon)